I get this question a lot. I have written on this issue extensively. I have also made the below Video on Hostile Work Environment:

 What Are the Signs That My Employer is Attempting to Constructively Discharge Me in Retaliation for a Complaint I Made to Human Resources?

-The time-honored approach is to employ a campaign designed to make the employee's life at work so miserable that he/she will eventually quit.
+The "time-honored" approach is to employ a campaign designed to make the employee's life at work so miserable that he/she will eventually quit.
 Here is some of the most common, time-honored ordnance used in such schemes:

 · Isolating